 One of the hottest party capitals of Europe, Berlin is an awesome destination for revelers looking to dance the night away and ring the New Year in raucous style.
-Festivities around Brandenburg Gate draw up to a million people on New Year’s Eve for what many claim to be the biggest street party not just in Germany but across the entirety of Europe.
+Festivities around the Brandenburg Gate draw up to a million people on New Year’s Eve for what many claim to be the biggest street party not just in Germany but across the whole continent.

-With majestic Table Mountain as the backdrop, Cape Town’s V&A Waterfront is a fine setting to rock in the New Year.
-Vice versa, lots of locals prefer to party atop South Africa’s most admired mountain to enjoy the twinkling lights and massive midnight fireworks from a lofty perch.
-January 2nd is known locally as Tweede Nuwe Jaar (Second New Year) and sees the annual Cape Town Minstrel Carnival parade through downtown Cape Town with thousands of performers for a tradition that dates to the 19th century.
+With majestic Table Mountain as the perfect backdrop, Cape Town’s V&A Waterfront is quite a fine setting to rock in the New Year.
+Lots of locals also like to actually party atop this peak to enjoy the twinkling lights and massive midnight fireworks from a lofty perch.
+January 2nd, locally known as Tweede Nuwe Jaar (Second New Year), sees the annual Cape Town Minstrel Carnival parade — or Klaapse Klopse — that showcases thousands of performers, honoring a tradition that dates back to the 19th century.

-In the grand Scottish city of Edinburgh, New Year’s Eve means Hogmanay (Scots word for “last day of the year”) with throngs of folks from near and far taking to the streets to celebrate.
-Needing two nights to party in full, Hogmanay festivities kick off on the 30th with torchlight procession through town ending in a giant fireworks display.
-The next night, New Year’s Eve celebrations are centered on Princes Street with more fireworks, street parties and outdoor concerts.
+In the grand Scottish city of Edinburgh, New Year’s Eve means Hogmanay (Scots word for “last day of the year”) for the throngs of folks from near and far that take the party to the streets … you will actually need two nights to enjoy it to its fullest!
+Hogmanay festivities kick off on the 30th, with a torchlight procession through town that culminates with a giant fireworks display.
+The next night, New Year’s Eve celebrations are focused on Princes Street with more fireworks, street parties, and outdoor concerts.

-Hong Kong’s famed New Year’s Eve fireworks show gets bigger and bigger every year but still culminates with a dragon dancing above Victoria Harbor in the sky.
-Savvy locals know some of the best views of the fireworks and the city skyline are from boats in the harbor though many choose to take it all in from Time Square shopping mall, where a replica ball drop pays homage to New York City celebrations or from one of the many rooftop parties held during the night.
+Hong Kong’s famed New Year’s Eve fireworks show gets bigger and bigger every year but still culminates with a dragon dancing above Victoria Harbor’s sky.
+Savvy locals know that the best options to get great views of the city’s skyline are hopping into one of the boats in the harbor or getting on to a rooftop party.
+Many others, though, prefer to go to the Time Square shopping mall to see a recreation of the world-famous New York ball drop!

 Looking for a party?
 You’re in the right place!
-Practically every club, casino, hotel, resort, restaurant and bar in Las Vegas (and there are a lot of all of these) throws its own special bash on New Year’s Eve with loads of concerts and special shows to get you revved up for midnight.
-Among the best outdoor areas to welcome the New Year and see the city’s fireworks is Downtown Countdown at the Fremont Street Experience.
+Practically every club, casino, hotel, resort, restaurant, and bar in Las Vegas (and there are a lot of all of these!) throws its own special bash on New Year’s Eve with tons of concerts and shows to get you revved up for midnight.
+Among the best outdoor areas to welcome the New Year and see the city’s fireworks is, of course, the Downtown Countdown at the Fremont Street Experience.

-If you’re in the Spanish capital of Madrid on New Year’s Eve, head to Puerta del Sol before midnight to celebrate with thousands of others coming together, many in outrageous costumes.
-Yes of course you’ll be dazzling by an annual fireworks display and live entertainment.
-But be sure to bring along a dozen grapes so you don’t miss out on the city’s New Year’s tradition of downing a grape for each month of the year as the clock strikes 12.
-It’s harder – and sillier – than it sounds, especially after you’ve had a few glasses of wine.
+Celebrating New Years’s Eve (or Nochevieja, as it’s known to Spaniards) in Spain’s capital is such a memorable experience.
+Just head to the hub that is Puerta del Sol a few hours before midnight and join the crowds … but be sure to bring with you a dozen grapes so you don’t miss out on the country’s tradition of eating a grape for each month of the year as the clock strikes 12.
+It’s harder than it sounds, especially after you’ve had a few glasses of cava!

-As if you needed an excuse to party in Miami.
-The club scene, the Latin rhythms and the beach all add up to a hot NYE in this sizzling South Florida destination.
-Downtown official celebrations kick off around 8pm with live entertainment, dancing and fireworks.
-Over at Miami Beach, Lummus Park is the scene of an all night outdoor party lasting well into the wee hours of the morning.
+As if you needed an excuse to party in Miami!
+The club scene, the Latin rhythms, and the beach all add up to a hot NYE in this sizzling South Florida destination.
+Downtown official celebrations kick off around 8 pm with live entertainment, dancing, and, of course, fireworks.
+Over at Miami Beach, Lummus Park is the scene of an all-night outdoor party lasting well into the wee hours of the morning.

-If ever there were a city designed to party, it’s NOLA, y’all.
+If ever there was a city designed to party, it’s NOLA, y’all!
 The French Quarter’s the place to be for the rowdiest goings-on, but restaurants and bars throughout the city play host to revelers of all sorts.

-Fireworks over the falls in this beautiful Canadian resort town means fun for all with an early display at 9 pm followed by a light show at midnight – with loads of live entertainment and festivities in between.
+Fireworks over the falls in this beautiful resort town in the state of New York means fun for all with an early display at 9 pm followed by a light show at midnight – with plenty of live entertainment and festivities in between!

-For families with small children and kids of all ages, it’s hard to beat Disney World for sheer scale of NYE entertainment.
-The park stays open until 1 am after ringing in the New Year for this special occasion with a parade, fireworks, Cirque du Soleil performances and more.
-But that’s just one theme park in the Orlando area!
+For families with small children and kids of all ages, it’s hard to beat Disney World for the sheer scale of its NYE entertainment.
+The park stays open until 1 am after ringing in the New Year for the special occasion with a parade, fireworks, Cirque du Soleil performances, and more!

 An Eiffel Tower light show with a firework backdrop?
 C’est magnifique!
-Best views are from Montmarte and the Trocadero – but be early to ensure you’re not staring at the back of someone’s head.
-Elsewhere in the City of Lights, a street party the fabulous Champs-Elysees and celebrations throughout the town ensure a happy New Year will be had in Paris.
+You can get the best views from the Montmartre and Trocadero areas, as well as near the fabulous Champs-Élysées.
+Just be there early enough to ensure you’re not staring at the back of someone’s head!

 Rio de Janeiro

-The beach at Copacabana is the sight of Rio’s revelries on New Year’s Eve, where close to a million Brazilians come to samba the night away to live music and watch the city’s fireworks display.
-When you go, do as the locals do.
-Wear white for good luck and cast flowers into the sea to honor the Yoruba goddess, Yemanjá.
+The beach at Copacabana is the place to go in Rio for New Year’s Eve, where close to a million Brazilians come to dance samba and enjoy live music while watching the city’s stunning fireworks display every year.
+When you go, do as the locals do: wear white for good luck and cast flowers into the sea to honor the Yoruba goddess, Yemanjá.

-Due to its proximity to the International Date Line, Sydney, Australia is the first major city to usher in the New Year.
-And they do it with style with one of the world’s most lavish and expensive fireworks displays every year lighting up the sky above the iconic Opera House and Harbour Bridge.
+Due to its proximity to the International Date Line, Sydney is the first major city to usher in the New Year in the entire world.
+And they do it with style, displaying a lavish and expensive fireworks show every year that completely lights up the night sky above the iconic Opera House and Harbour Bridge.

-For more elegant New Year’s celebrations, historic Vienna sets the bar high.
-The New Year’s Eve Grand Ball at Hofburg Palace offers a black tie opportunity to kick up your heels in gala fashion.
-There’s plenty of fun for the more casually dressed though, with events and festivities held throughout town including a New Year’s Path starting at Sylvesterpfad in the Old City with waltzing, drinking and more to be enjoyed along the way.
-Come New Year’s Day, it’s time for the Vienna Philharmonic’s New Year’s concert in the Large Hall of the Musikverein, as it has been done since 1939.
-Without a ticket?
+For a more elegant NYE celebration, historic Vienna sets the bar really high.
+The New Year’s Eve Grand Ball at Hofburg Palace offers a black-tie opportunity to kick up your heels in gala fashion.
+There’s plenty of fun for the more casually dressed though, with events and festivities held throughout town including a New Year’s Path starting at Sylvesterpfad in the Old City with waltzing and drinking.
+But nothing screams New Years’s like the Vienna Philharmonic’s New Year’s Concert in the Large Hall of the Musikverein, a tradition that dates back to 1939.
+No ticket?
 Don’t worry.
 Many locals and visitors have just as much fun watching the concert on a giant screen outside the Rathaus (City Hall).